mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

 ### Legal-ish ≠ Secure

 Even folks with documents are one job loss, denied renewal, or USCIS backlog away from slipping through the cracks.

-A DACA recipient misses a renewal?
+- A DACA recipient misses a renewal?
 Game over.
-A TPS holder’s designation ends?
+- A TPS holder’s designation ends?
 Deportable.
-An asylum seeker denied after 7 years of waiting?
+- An asylum seeker denied after 7 years of waiting?
 Gone.

 America loves “legal immigration”—until it actually meets the people living in its paperwork purgatory.

 ### TL;DR?

-Nearly half of all immigrants are full U.S. citizens.
+- Nearly half of all immigrants are full U.S. citizens.
-Another quarter are green card holders.
+- Another quarter are green card holders.
-And roughly a quarter are **undocumented, liminal, or “legal-ish” but not secure.**
+- And roughly a quarter are **undocumented, liminal, or “legal-ish” but not secure.**

 This isn’t a foreign horde.
 It’s **your coworkers, neighbors, babysitters, and bosses.**

-They’re already here.
+- They’re already here.
-They’ve been here.
+- They’ve been here.
-And pretending otherwise isn’t just delusional—it’s destructive.
+- And pretending otherwise isn’t just delusional—it’s destructive.

-Absolutely.
-Let’s rip off the Band-Aid and answer the question your favorite pundits *never* ask: **why the hell are people coming here without papers in the first place?**

 ## Why Unauthorized Migration Happens: It's Not a Mystery

 You hear it every election cycle:
 > “Why don’t they come legally?”

 Because the system’s rigged.
 Not by some globalist conspiracy.

 By decades of policy written by people who wanted the *labor*, not the *citizens*.

 Let’s unpack the bait-and-switch.